TamakiRuri/Ruri-Bot/README.md

 > **Please give your bot application.commands permission by checking the checkbox at OAuth2 URL Generator, and use that URL to invite your bot to a server you managed or owned.**

-1. Get to a directory you want this bot to be
+1. Get to a directory you want this bot to be, and open your terminal at this directory.

 ```
 git clone https://github.com/TamakiRuri/Ruri-Bot.git
 // Don't close your terminal after this step.
 ```

-2. Depending what system you use, you should create a new file named "config.json".
+2. Create a new file named "config.json".

     **I mean, I don't have to teach you this, right?**